ammo414/jupyter/README.md

 # Jupyter
-Repository of my python notebooks
+repository of my python notebooks

-Consists of data analysis and scientific computing work
+consists of data analysis and scientific computing work